-- 5. In Passage 2, what is a main difference between Arachne and Athena? - A Arachne works hard, while Athena is lazy. - B Arachne is selfish, but Athena is generous. - C Arachne has talent, but Athena has the help of the gods. - D Arachne has been weaving for years, while Athena has just learned. - 6.
-Based on both passages, which word best describes Athena? - A confident - B gentle - C honest - D loyal - 7.
-What is Athena's motivation for starting the contests in both passages?
+- 5. In Passage 2, what is a main difference between Arachne and Athena?

+- A Arachne works hard, while Athena is lazy.

+- B Arachne is selfish, but Athena is generous.

+- C Arachne has talent, but Athena has the help of the gods.

+- D Arachne has been weaving for years, while Athena has just learned.

+- 6. Based on both passages, which word best describes Athena?

+- A confident

+- B gentle

+- C honest

+- D loyal

+- 7. What is Athena's motivation for starting the contests in both passages?

+- A She wants to prove something.

 - B She hopes to embarrass someone.

 - C She wants to show her kindness.

 - D She thinks she deserves something.